mozilla/version-control-tools/docs/hgmo/bundleclone.rst

 2. A gzip bundle (the default compression format)
 3. A *streaming* bundle file (larger but faster)

-For each of these bundles, we upload them to the following locations:

-1. CloudFront CDN
-2. S3 in us-west-2 region
+All of those bundles are uploaded to S3 in the us-west-2 region and the CloudFront CDN.

-3. S3 in us-west-1 region
-4. S3 in us-east-1 region
-5. S3 in eu-central-1 region
+The streaming bundles are also uploaded to google cloud storage and azure storage in a number of regions.

 Which Bundles to Prefer
 -----------------------